 Many military veterans are, rightly, proud of their service to their country and want to record it for future generations to note.
 Others might take it further and indulge an interest not only in their own service history but of their whole unit history.
 Of course, the US Armed Forces keep detailed military records to the extent that they are able.
 Multiple buildings house substantial military service records, from the United States’ founding to modern-day.
 Records from the Revolutionary War to 1912 are held at the National Archives Building in Washington, D.C.
 Military records from World War One until the present day are instead kept in the National Military Personnel Records Center (also known as the NPRC) in St. Louis, Missouri.
 There are also official organizations such as the United States Army Center of Military History (CMH), which manages over 120 Army museums.
-Together We Served, the Internet’s largest US veterans network, is not an official US Armed Forces organization.
-However, it is proud to contribute to veterans’ efforts to record and research military service history.

 Research in Military Records